niemasd/ViralMSA/README.md

   -u, --update                                Update ViralMSA (default: False)
 ```

-For the reference, you can provide a GenBank accession number, such as the following:
+For the reference genome, you can provide a GenBank accession number, such as the following:

 ```
 ViralMSA.py -e email@address.com -s sequences.fas -o output -r MT072688